 We believe that our fees are still the lowest of any two-week British summer school – indeed many weekend courses cost a similar amount.
 The fees cover the cost of accommodation, food, and costumes!

 The Course Fees for 2018 are listed below:

 - Full board: school students (age 18+) – £850

 - Full board: students in full-time education up to age 25 (including gap year) – £850

 - Non-resident: including lunch and dinner on campus (age 16+) – £675

 It is recommended that all Technical Students stay on campus.

-Application forms (available to download on the Forms & Downloads Page) must be completed and submitted before 31 May 2017.
+Application forms (available to download on the Forms & Downloads Page) must be completed and submitted before 31 May 2018.
 Preference will be given to first-time attendees.
-A limited number of bursaries available to those of proven financial need.

 We do appreciate that for some young people, particularly those about to enter, or who are at, university, the demands on their finances are heavy.
 We have a limited number of bursaries, details of which are available on request.
 Some proof of the financial position of applicants will be required, and information will be sought from schools and parents as appropriate.